The Port of Saint Paul

 According to CHS, approximately 60 percent of Minnesota’s agricultural exports are shipped on the Mississippi River.
 Farm Flavor goes on to say that top destinations include China, Japan, and Mexico.

 In total, the Mississippi River System stretched over 195 miles throughout the State of Minnesota.
-Other inland ports include Savage, Red Wing, and Winona.
+Other inland ports include Savage (Minnesota River), Red Wing, Wabasha, and Winona.